Configure NGINX

 Example: /myfolder/portal.example.com.conf

-Afterwards, copy and link the NGINX configuration file to the desired folder within /etc/nginx.
+Then copy the NGINX configuration file to the desired location below /etc/nginx.

 Example: /etc/nginx/sites-available/portal.example.com.conf